zephyrproject-rtos/zephyr/doc/getting_started/installation_mac.rst

 Before proceeding with the build, ensure your OS is up to date.

-First, install the :program:`Homebrew` (The missing package manager for OS X).
-Homebrew is a free and open-source software package management system that simplifies the installation of software on Apple's OS X operating system.
+First, install the :program:`Homebrew` (The missing package manager for macOS).
+Homebrew is a free and open-source software package management system that simplifies the installation of software on Apple's macOS operating system.

 To install :program:`Homebrew`, visit the `Homebrew site`_ and follow the